 - Active - Denotes if the GL Account is active.
 Most filtered lookups to the GL Account object look for an active status.
 If an account is no longer being used make sure to uncheck the active checkbox so it will not appear in GL Account lookups.

 - Bank - Select if the GL Account is a bank or credit card account such as your checking account or corporate American Express.
 This indicates if the GL Account is a Bank GL account and can be selected to record Cash Receipts, Cash Disbursements and use the Bank Reconciliation.

 Expense Report Settings

 - Used in Expense Reports - Select the "Used In Expense Reports" checkbox if the account will be used in expense reports.
 Some examples are travel, meals & entertainment, and mileage accounts.
 When expense reports are created, the filtered lookup will show all the accounts with this checkbox checked.

-- Expense Report Name - This is a friendly version of the GL Account name that is displayed for users entering expense reports in the expense report entry screen.
+- Expense Report Name - This is a friendly version of the GL Account name that displays for users entering expense reports in the expense report entry screen.